Summer Institute 2017, July 14-21, 9am-5:30pm, Mills College, Oakland

 Now, with a generous grant from the Clarence E. Heller Foundation, Luna has the opportunity to do this project again, incorporating what we learned from the pilot into a slightly extended COHORT 2.
 The goal of this project is to be flexible in our responsiveness to individual dance education leaders in order to expand access through the development of exemplary dance education programs throughout California.
 We will be identifying and inviting potential Leadership Institute cohort members to apply during Summer 2016.

-Luna’s Family Dance Training Institute provides time and space to investigate the relationship-building capacity of dance.
+The Family Dance Institute provides time and space to investigate the relationship-building capacity of dance.
 Social justice workers, early education teachers, therapists, dance teachers and parents study attachment and play theories, neuroscience and early movement patterns and explore how to create engaging dance curriculum to build trust and connection.

 Next offered January 4-6, 2018.
 No application necessary.